Cocoom/Cocoom.github.io/docs/advanced/privacy.md

 When using the Platform, Cocoom is also likely to collect the following personal data from the User:

-- Comments,
+- comments text,
 - its interactions with the content (polling, applause, bookmarking),
 - its publications of text, images or videos,
+- the history of what he read.
-- the history of his research.
+- the technical history of his actions (publish, comment, ...).

 The sole purpose of processing the data collected is to identify the User and to ensure the proper functioning and use of the Platform by Users.
 Cocoom undertakes to collect personal data only for the precise, explicit and legitimate purposes mentioned above and not to process them in a manner incompatible with these purposes.